 Change

+Each year, things change—from the newest trends in fashion and home decor to small and large changes in our jobs, at home, in some of our friendships, and on the greatest scale, societal or government regulation changes.
 Many of these things impact us differently.
-Since “the most recent pandemic” or most recent tragedy your family may have gone through (illness, severe weather, violence) etc. we tend to look at things differently on the other side.
+Since the most recent pandemic, war, national unrest, or even a recent tragedy your family may have gone through (such as illness, severe weather, violence), we tend to look at things differently on the other side.

 Self-Talk